kmokstad/fedem-gui/BUILD.md

 ## Build FEDEM GUI application on Linux

 It is possible to configure and build the GUI application on Linux as well.
-The following configuration steps has been used so far:
+The following configuration steps have been used so far:

 - System: Ubuntu 22.04 with gcc 11.4